0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
   It is replaced by rte_mempool_generic_get/put functions.

+* Driver names are quite inconsistent among each others and they will be renamed to something more consistent (net_ prefix for net drivers and crypto_ for crypto drivers) in 16.11.
+Some of these driver names are used publicly, to create virtual devices, so a deprecation notice is necessary.